 Training is undertaken throughout the year to reduce risk.
 All new members of staff were taken through an extensive induction programme which includes: employment, finance and accountability arrangements.
-AccessNI checks (criminal record) were carried out on all relevant posts.
-All new staff underwent Disability Inclusion Training.
-Section 75 training on equality was also made available to staff.
+Access NI checks (criminal record) were carried out on all relevant posts.
+Section 75 training on equality was also made available to all staff.

 The Human Resources team underwent further training on the SelectHR system to maximise its usage and ensure the accurate and timely reporting of data.
-Several staff attended CIPFA courses on improving public accountability and IFRS.
-The Data Controller obtained training on information compliance, data protection and freedom of information.
-Tollymore National Outdoor Centre staff underwent customer care training and health and safety training.
+Several staff attended CIPFA courses on improving public accountability.
+All staff attended Health and Safety Lone Worker training and Tollymore National Outdoor Centre staff underwent customer care training.
+The Human Resource team are qualified in the health and safety qualification NEBOSH.
 A few line managers attended mentoring in terms of their management skills and behaviours.